Brighton - Burnley: How to watch, start time, stream link, odds, prediction

 Team news (INJURY REPORT)

-Brighton is waiting on Solly March, Alireza Jahanbakhsh, and Davy Propper, but will not have suspended Lewis Dunk (Brighton and Hove Independent).
+Brighton have Alireza Jahanbakhsh and Davy Propper on the bench, but will not have suspended Lewis Dunk and Solly March misses out.
+Danny Welbeck starts up top, his first start for the Seagulls.

+👇 Here's how Albion take to the field for tonight's game with @BurnleyOfficial.

-Ben Mee could finally return for Burnley, who gets Phil Bardsley available for selection as well.
-Erik Pieters and Jack Cork are out, Johann Berg Gudmundsson is “touch and go.”
+Ben Mee finally returns for Burnley but Dale Stephens and Phil Bardsley are missing through injury.
+Erik Pieters and Jack Cork are out, with Johann Berg Gudmundsson on the bench.
 (LancsLive).

 What they’re saying ahead of Brighton – Burnley